ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

   as they present during the first week of senior thesis defenses.
 As such, their slides are due on the Monday before their talk.
-- Students who are registered for `DOUBL 610` are responsible for ensuring that their non-CMPSC first reader for their senior comprehensive project is able to attend on assigned date for their presentation.
+- Students who are registered for `DOUBL 610` are responsible for ensuring that the non-CMPSC first reader for their senior comprehensive project is able to attend on assigned date for their presentation.
 - A senior thesis defense includes the following components with the stated time limits